SaraGarcesCespedes/QR-Code-Detector/README.md

 # QR-Code-Detector
-In this repository you can finde jupyter notebooks and python scripts for training and deploying a machine learning model to locate QR codes in an image
+In this repository you can find Jupyter Notebooks and Python scripts for training and deploying a machine learning model to locate QR codes in an image